 Argentine ants can be found in Australia, Europe, South Africa, Hawaii, Mexico, and the U.S. including Arizona.
-For help with the identification or removal of ants, give our pest experts a call for your free inspection!
+For help with the identification or removal of ants, give our pest experts a call for an inspection!

 Did You Know?
 Argentine Ants…

 - Give off a greasy or musty odor when crushed.